Build a classification decision tree#

 Gentoo: 0.037

 It is also important to note that the culmen length has been disregarded for the moment.
-It means that whatever the value given, it will not be used during the prediction.
+It means that regardless of its value, it is not used during the prediction.

 {"Culmen Length (mm)": [10_000], "Culmen Depth (mm)": [17]}